felix161096/Robotic-Vision/Follow-Line/README.md

 [17/03/2021 21:57] In this sesion was attempted to rise the brain frequency and/or GUI frequency.
 However, the limitations of the avaliable workstation avoided a good performance in this regard.

 Other point that was attempted was the implementation of a robust algorithm to avoid loss line problems.
-Somo examples of how these addon worked are showed in the folloing:
+Some examples of how these addon worked are showed in the folloing:

 - First: what error ocurred?

 [![IMAGE ALT TEXT HERE](https://user-images.githubusercontent.com/37750255/111085971-26b56c80-851a-11eb-8a05-56ed9840a101.png)](https://user-images.githubusercontent.com/37750255/111538697-4abcbc00-876d-11eb-81d9-07e5ed1dda60.mp4)

-- Second: fisrt problem resolved:
+- Second: first problem resolved:

 [![IMAGE ALT TEXT HERE](https://user-images.githubusercontent.com/37750255/111085971-26b56c80-851a-11eb-8a05-56ed9840a101.png)](https://user-images.githubusercontent.com/37750255/111538792-6a53e480-876d-11eb-9a94-6f4f3359ff7e.mp4)